 Sounds to good to be true?
 Does permaculture actually work?

 Yes it does!
 There are thousands of examples of permaculture in action, mostly in poorer countries where necessity pushes for change.
 Gardeners are applying permaculture in their gardens all over the world and communities are using the tools to create community gardens, regenerate land, develop wetlands to treat waste water, establishing composting systems, planting forests and forest gardens, the list is endless.
 The most obvious and widespread example of permaculture on a large scale is Cuba.
 After the boycott by the USA, the Cubans embraced permaculture on a national scale.
 They are now not only feeding themselves, but are healthier and happier than ever before.
 Not yet convinced?
-Have a look at this: How 1 MILLION Pounds Of Organic Food Can Be Produced On 3 Acres
+Have a look at this: How 1 MILLION Pounds Of Organic Food Can Be Produced On 3 Acres or come and visit our own farm to see for yourself.

 Are you interested in learning more?